-Students who drive a car on campus must obtain a parking permit form to be signed by student and parent(s) or guardian(s), and the form must be returned to the high school office.
-Upon return of this completed form, a student parking permit will be issued and must be displayed properly.
-These rules apply to any vehicle which students drive to school.
-There is a student parking fee that must be paid to obtain a parking permit.
-A student may only park the vehicle registered under the parking permit displayed.
-If a student changes vehicles, he/she must display their parking permit.
-Students who have improperly parked on school grounds during the school day without a parking permit or in an area other than the student parking lot are subject to being towed at the owner's expense.
+Students who have improperly parked on school grounds during the school day or in an area other than the student parking lot are subject to being towed at the owner's expense.
 Students shall not move a vehicle or return to a vehicle during the school day once they have arrived at school unless permission from the principal or designee has been given.
 Students caught driving recklessly in the parking lot may be subject to disciplinary action.
 The school is not responsible for student vehicles, any possessions left in them, or anything attached to the vehicles.